William James Austin

 William James Austin (December 4, 1949 – August 15, 2019) was a New York City poet, writer, musician, visual artist, and academic.
 Austin received his PhD on fellowship from Tulane University in New Orleans, and was an associate professor of English and philosophy, and artistic director of the Visiting Writers Program at SUNY, Farmingdale.
 He is the author of five collections of poetry, essays, and "photopo", plus a book length study of T.S.
 Eliot and Jacques Derrida.
-His visual art has been exhibited in the USA, Germany, and Mexico.
+His visual art has been exhibited in the United States, Germany, and Mexico.